What is child traumatic stress?

-Complex trauma is defined as chronic or multiple exposure to developmentally adverse victimization, including physical, sexual and emotional abuse, neglect, witnessing domestic and community violence, and impaired care-giving due to substance abuse or mental illness.
+Complex trauma is defined as chronic or multiple exposures to developmentally adverse victimization, including physical, sexual and emotional abuse, neglect, witnessing domestic and community violence, and impaired caregiving due to substance abuse or mental illness.
 Numerous articles about complex trauma can be found on the NCTSN and Trauma Center websites.

 Adverse Childhood Experiences (ACEs)

 “ACEs” comes from a groundbreaking study that showed the relationship between adverse childhood experiences and later onset of chronic diseases, mental illness and substance abuse, and poor health and quality of life outcomes for adults.
 The ACE Study was a collaboration between the Centers for Disease Control and Prevention and Kaiser Permanente's Health Appraisal Clinic in San Diego, which surveyed adults about their experiences in childhood.

 - Adverse Family Experiences (AFEs): The Vermont Story

 - Relationship Between Adverse Experiences Resilience and School Engagement (2017)

 For national data on AFES: National Survey of Children’s Health (NSCH)

 - Secondary (or Vicarious) Trauma, Professionals who work with people who have experienced trauma can themselves experience negative effects and develop trauma symptoms that impact their work, relationships, decision-making, and daily functioning.

 What does it mean to be Trauma-informed?